pqnelson/pqnelson.github.com/wiki/note-taking/zettelkasten/extracts-from-luhmann.md

 ...and (pp.443--444):

 > 1. We will speak of _basal self-reference_ when the basic distinction is between _element_ and _relation_.
 In basal self-reference, the self that refers itself is also an element, for example, an event or, in social systems, a communication.
 Basal self-reference is the minimal form of self-reference, without which autopoietic reproduction of temporalized systems would be impossible.
 We showed this above in the discussion of Whitehead's concept of event.
-Basal self-reference is a constitutive requirement for forming self-referential systems, but it is not a system reference, since the indicated self is intended as an element, not as a system, and since the guiding distinction is element/ relation and not system I environment.
+Basal self-reference is a constitutive requirement for forming self-referential systems, but it is not a system reference, since the indicated self is intended as an element, not as a system, and since the guiding distinction is element/relation and not system/environment.
 This of course does not deny that the concept of element presupposes a system and vice versa.
 But that does not negate the distinction between different forms of self reference; it merely grounds the expectation that they correlate to each other. [...]
 >
 > [...]
 >
 > [3.] [...]
 >
 > Systems formed and unified by basal self-reference (autopoietic systems) are always _closed systems_.
 But this concept acquires a new meaning in comparison with earlier systems theory.
 It no longer indicates systems that exist (almost) without environments, that is, that can determine themselves (almost) completely.
 Instead, it means that such systems create everything that they use as an element and thereby use recursively the elements that are already constituted in the system.
 How is this to be understood for meaning systems, especially social systems?

 ### What this means